farm-urban/fufarm_rpi/README.md

 ## Setup
 1. Install raspberry pi imager from: https://www.raspberrypi.com/software/
 2. In advanced options, enable ssh and set authorized keys of your ssh public key (cat ~/.ssh/id_ed25519.pub) and locale options.
-3. **NOT SURE IF STILL REQUIRED:** For ssh access from OSX, mount the freshly minted SD card and:
+3. **BELOW PROBABLY NOT REQUIRED CURRENTLY:** For ssh access from OSX, mount the freshly minted SD card and:
    * `touch ssh` NB: not needed if ssh was enabled in step 2.
    * Edit `config.txt` and append `dtoverlay=dwc2`
    * Edit `cmdline.txt` and after `rootwait` append the text `modules-load=dwc2,g_ether`